yyojo/systemverilog/README.md

 * From a single module out port
 * From a single primitive output

+SystemVerilog has restrictions on assignments to variables.
+These restrictions aim to prevent multiple drivers on a signle variable.
 * You cannot combine procedural assignments with continuous assignments or module output drivers on the same variable.
 * You cannot have multiple continuous assignments or multiple outpout ports drive the same variable.
 * Only net types can have multiple drivers.